kaustubhk24/blog.kaustubh.codes/_posts/2020-10-12-how-to-install-free-easyappointements-on-cpanel.md

 To upload files, first we need to download them from <a aria-label=" http://easyappointments.org/ (opens in a new tab)" href="http://easyappointments.org/" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">http://easyappointments.org/</a> .

 To download visit above link and click on **Source Code** once source code is downloaded.
-Now visit your website&#8217;s CPanel.
-You can access your cpanel from your hosting provider&#8217;s site or you can directly access using cpanel.yoursite.com or yoursite.com/cpanel .
+Now visit your website's CPanel.
+You can access your cpanel from your hosting provider's site or you can directly access using cpanel.yoursite.com or yoursite.com/cpanel .

 Once you accessed your CPanel we will be moving to upload our files on CPanel Account .